haruki-m/shub.ai/privacy-policy.markdown

 - To trusted third parties who assist us in operating our app, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
 - When required by law or to protect our rights, property, or safety.

-## Data Security
+## Data Storage and Security

-We implement a variety of security measures to maintain the safety of your personal information.
+We use Amazon Web Services (AWS) to store and process your data.
+AWS provides a secure environment with comprehensive security measures to protect your information.
 Your account information is protected by a password of your choosing.
 We encourage you to choose a strong password and not share it with anyone.

 ## Your Choices